martinpihrt/OSPy-plugins/plugins/automation_rules/README.md

 stale, disabled or erroneous providers never satisfy a condition and never silently clear an already active incident.

+The built-in **OSPy Sensors** provider also lists every enabled OSPy sensor by its configured name, independently of whether it is a Pihrt or Shelly device.
+It exposes the selected temperature, contact, motion, moisture, flow, output, power, voltage, humidity or illuminance reading.
+Pihrt multi-contact and soil devices expose each input separately.
+An ultrasonic tank sensor exposes its raw distance plus derived water level, fill percentage and configured volume.
+The adapter reads only the last cached sensor values and never polls hardware.

 Rules support a confirmation duration, repeated-notification interval, recovery notification, severity and these notification channels: